 Influenza Situation Update

 In the Pacific Islands, ILI activity was mostly low and stable.
-During the week ending 28 April 2013, American Samoa, Tuvalu and Wallis & Futuna reported weekly ILI case numbers above the threshold of 90% of its historical values.
+During the week ending 3 November 2013, Guam reported weekly ILI case numbers above the threshold of 90% of their historical values.

 *ARI defined as clinical diagnosis of acute upper respiratory tract infection (ICD9 460 – 465: Acute Nosopharyngitis (common cold); 461 Acute Sinusitis; 462 Acute Pharyngitis; 463 Acute Tonsillitis; 464 Acute Laryngitis and Tracheitis; 465 Acute Upper Respiratory Infections of Multiple or Unspecified Sites; 466 Acute Bronchitis and Bronchiolitis).
 ILI defined as temperature >38C with cough or sore throat.